DinoChiesa/Apigee-Edge-OIDC-Demonstration/consent-ui/Readme.md

 As regards the latter, there are 3 possible user Authentication mechanisms: fake, local, usergrid.

 Specify which one you want in the "authSystem" property. if you use usergrid, then also specify a "usergrid" property that provides the org, app, and client_id and client_secret for that org+app.
-You can also optionally specify the usergrid base URI, to allow hitting commercial BaaS endpoints.
-By default it will use https://api.usergrid.com .
+You can also optionally specify the usergrid base URI, via the uri property, to allow the use of BaaS endpoints.
+If you do not specify a uri property, the system will use https://api.usergrid.com .

 Example: